thecodeassassin/influxdb.com/content/docs/v0.9/concepts/clustering.md

 _Note: Clustering is in alpha state right now and all clusters __must__ contain three and only three nodes._

-In 0.9.1 clusters must be fully replicated, meaning all data is copied to all nodes.
+In 0.9.1 and 0.9.2 clusters must be fully replicated, meaning all data is copied to all nodes.
 Retention policies must have replication set to 3 for a three node cluster.

-The full replication requirement should be lifted in 0.9.2 when distributed queries are wired up.
+The full replication requirement should be lifted in 0.9.3.

 <!--
 ## Design